Grand Circle Passenger Contract

 f) Published Air: With this option, you have the greatest flexibility in selecting your air travel.
 You may select the air carrier of your choice and any available routing, using the published airfare as determined by the airline.
-This option is available 24-48 hours after your initial deposit has been received, and all requests must be received no later than 71 days prior to your departure.
+This option is available 24-48 hours after your initial deposit has been received, and all requests must be received no later than 30 days prior to your departure.
 Confirmed Published Air requests are subject fees as determined by the airline in addition to the published airfare.
 Both the fees and the published airfare payments are due once the request has been confirmed.
 All flights are subject to availability at the time of the request.
 Published Air tickets are issued upon receipt of payment.
 All sales are final and the ticket fare is nonrefundable by us; we act only as a travel agent in purchasing the Published Air ticket as a convenience to you.
 The Reservation Changes terms of Section 9 and the Cancellation and Refunds terms of Section 8 do not apply to the costs of Published Air tickets.
-Any changes to or cancellations of Published Air tickets are subject to the applicable terms and conditions of the issuing airline.
+Any changes to or cancellations of Published Air tickets are subject to the applicable terms and conditions of the issuing airline, and any changes within 90-30 days prior to departure are also subject to a nonrefundable service fee of $150 per person.
+Operator cannot accept any changes to Published Air flights within 30 days from departure.

 g) Frequent Flier Programs.
 Frequent flier programs are operated solely by the airlines.
 Our group rates provide you with the best value but the airline may impose restrictions related to earning miles and in some cases even prohibit mileage accrual.
 We are not responsible for any mileage accrual you fail to earn by traveling with us.
 Travelers may not redeem frequent flyer miles toward any portion of Grand Circle flights or toward upgrades.